freenas/freenas-docs/userguide/storage.rst

   in memory (RAM), including ARC, is not encrypted.

 * At present, there is no one-step way to encrypt an existing volume.
-The data must be copied to a new or existing encrypted volume.
-After that, the original volume and any unencrypted backup should be destroyed and any disks that contained unencrypted data should be wiped.
+The data must be copied to an existing or new encrypted volume.
+After that, the original volume and any unencrypted backup should be destroyed to prevent unauthorized access and any disks that contained unencrypted data should be wiped.

 * Hybrid volumes are not supported.
-Added vdevs must match the existing encryption scheme. :ref:`Volume Manager` automatically encrypts new vdevs being added to an existing encrypted volume.
+Added vdevs must match the existing encryption scheme. :ref:`Volume Manager` automatically encrypts new vdevs added to an existing encrypted volume.

 To create an encrypted volume, enable the :guilabel:`Encryption` option shown in
 :numref:`Figure %s <create_zfs_pool_volman_fig>`.
 A pop-up message shows a reminder that
-**it is extremely important to make a backup of the key**.
+**it is extremely important to back up the key**.
 Without the key, the data on the disks is inaccessible.
 See :ref:`Managing Encrypted Volumes` for instructions.